ska-telescope/ska-sdp-benchmark-monitor/benchmonspc/README.md

 sleep 5

 # Kill benchmonspc
-../benchmonspc_kill.sh
+$BENCHMONSPC_BIN/benchmonspc_kill.sh
 ```
 This collects system resource usage while `ft.B.x` is running.
-The traces repository is located in `./demo_mon/$HOSTNAME`.
+The traces are located in `./demo_mon`.
 ## Call tracing mode
 To activate the execution call tracing mode:
 - Add the `--call` flag to `benchmonspc.sh`.